Showing 85 items

 The Murray-Darling basin river system - called the rivers of life.
 Victoria, New South Wales and South Australia.
 32,000 Kms. along the system.waterways, catchments, natural disasters, bridges, commerce, land settlement -

-Photograph, Murray Views Gympie, 1980
+Photograph - Bridges, Murray Views Gympie, 1980

 Photo printed on Jumbo card by Murray Views, Gympie QLDColour photograph showing swing bridge on Latrobe River, shows north facing side of bridge, willows on opposite bank on site of Latrobe River wharf, river running very high, two red gum trees in water on left.
-Longford Victoriabridges, advertising -
+Longford Victoriabridges, waterways -